djdembeck/music-workflow/beets/beets.md

 ## Reading `import` messages:

+There are a handful of key data you want to make sure exists or is accurate:

+- Medium (Digital, CD, Vinyl, etc)
+- Release date (shown as year)
+- Release country (shown as [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) country code)
+- Release label
+- Track titles being changed
+- Large difference in track durations

+Generally, the most frequent data that is missing on MusicBrainz releases, is going to be release label, release country and release date (in that order).
+Plex currently only cares about release date and release label, so these are the important data.

+It's good practice to use the same medium from which your files are sourced (specifically if you plan on submitting acoustic data), but it's not required.
+CD and digital releases usually have identical mastering anyways.

 ### A match that has a good default match, and is telling us some file data will be changed:

 ```